Enahoro-dev/Enahoro-dev/README.md

 - 👋 Hi, I’m Enahoro
 - 👀 I’m interested in creating health solutions with tech
-- 🌱 I’m currently learning about the applications of deep learning in clinical diagnosis
+- 🌱 I’m currently learning more about the web daily
 - 💞️ I’m looking to collaborate on a wide variety of projects
 - 📫 How to reach me abhulimenenahoro@gmail.com